-To stop the engine, make sure the transmission is in neutral by checking that the neutral indicator light is on, then turn the ignition switch to OFF (w).
+To stop the engine, make sure the transmission is in neutral by checking that the neutral indicator light is on, then turn the ignition switch to OFF (O).

-The engine stop switch should normally remain in the RUN (e) position even when the engine is OFF.
+The engine stop switch should normally remain in the RUN (Ω) position even when the engine is OFF.

-If your ATV is stopped with the engine stop switch OFF (\mathbf{r}) and the ignition switch ON (\mathbf{q}) , the battery will discharge.
+If your ATV is stopped with the engine stop switch OFF (\bigotimes) and the ignition switch ON (1), the battery will discharge.